Futures higher on hopes of trade breakthrough; Powell speech in focus

 Chipmakers, who get a large portion of their revenue from China, also gained.
 Nvidia Corp (NVDA.O), Advanced Micro Devices Inc (AMD.O) and Analog Devices Inc (ADI.O) gained around 1 percent.

-Salesforce.com Inc (CRM.N) jumped 8.6 percent after the software maker easily beat analysts’ estimates for quarterly earnings and forecast 2020 revenue above expectations, as more companies turn to its cloud-based services. [nL4N1Y254P]
+Salesforce.com Inc (CRM.N) jumped 8.6 percent after the software maker easily beat analysts’ estimates for quarterly earnings and forecast 2020 revenue above expectations, as more companies turn to its cloud-based services.

 A report by the Commerce Department at 8:30 a.m.
 ET is expected to clock in gross domestic product at a 3.5 percent annualized rate in its second estimate of third-quarter GDP growth.